openstack/barbican-specs/specs/newton/multiple-secret-backend.rst

 This new feature is going to be disabled by default.
 There is new flag added to enable i.e. `enable_multiple_secret_stores` in `secretstore` section of barbican configuration.
-Also for multiple plugins support, deployer will need to define supprted plugins configuration as mentioned above (different from way currently supported).
+Also for multiple plugins support, deployer will need to define supported plugins configuration as mentioned above (different from way currently supported).

 There is no migration needed and deployment should work with default